Haaruuns/front-end/Coursework/learning_diary.md

 Overall, I learned how utility classes make the code more reusable and organized, and how they can be used to manipulate the appearance and layout of buttons efficiently.

 In the CSS Grid & Cards section of the video I created testimonial cards and a pricing section using CSS Grid.
 I learned how to use for example the property grid-template-columns: repeat(3, 1fr); to arrange elements evenly in three columns.
 CSS Grid works also similarly to Flexbox.
 By using Grid and other new CSS properties, I was able to create a clean, organized, and responsive layout for the content on the page.

+In the FAQ elements section of the video I added a FAQ section with an accordion effect.
+It felt really good to see the page become more interactive.
+It made the website feel much more alive.

+While doing this, I learned some new JavaScript tricks, like classList.toggle() for showing and hiding the answers, and e.target.closest().
+These little discoveries made me understand the DOM much better.

+In CSS, I got more comfortable with specific selectors, for example input '[type="email"']', and I also used .faq-group-body.open to style the FAQ item when it’s opened.
+Seeing how CSS and JavaScript work together like that was a nice "aha" moment.

+I also created a footer with navigation links.
+Overall, I improved my understanding of how JavaScript and CSS work together to build interactive web components.